 Aside from the educational and community aspects, Tornado also stands out for its portfolio optimization capabilities.
 When you set up your Tornado brokerage account, you’ll enter details about your level of risk tolerance.
 At any time, you can optimize your portfolio to maximize projected returns without increasing risk beyond your comfort zone.
 The optimizer doesn’t place any trades without your approval, but it does make the process of managing and optimizing your portfolio very easy.

 Another key difference between Robinhood and Tornado is related to fees.
-Of course, a basic Robinhood account is free, and trades are commission-free as well.
+Of course, a basic Robinhood account is free, and trades are commission-free.
 Tornado takes a different approach.

-Tornado charges a monthly fee of $7.99, which provides 40 commission-free trades each month.
+Tornado charges a monthly fee of $9.99, which provides 50 commission-free trades each month.
 There’s a fee of $4.50 per trade for additional trades.
-Alternatively, users who don’t place many trades can opt-out of the subscription and pay a flat $4.50 per trade.
-Basically, if you’ll place more than one trade per month, you’ll be better off with the subscription.
+Alternatively, users who don’t place many trades can opt out of the subscription and pay a flat $4.50 per trade.
+If you place more than two trade per month, you’ll be better off with the subscription.

 With so many other free online brokers and apps with no account minimums, Tornado’s fee may seem like a significant disadvantage for Tornado.
 However, thanks to the impressive capabilities of the portfolio optimizer, Tornado is also an alternative to robo advisors.
 The fees you’ll pay to Tornado are likely to be lower than what you would pay for a robo advisor, depending on the balance of your account.
 Tornado has no minimum deposit requirements.